kintogithub/nthuser/README.md

 ## Commands

-The following command shortcuts are available during development for you :
+The following command shortcuts are available during development for you l:

 * `npm install`: Installs all NPM dependencies.
 * `npm start`: Starts a local web server at `http://localhost:8000` (can be overwritten with env vars).